 - In 1950, Ernst Wynder, Evarts Graham and Richard Doll found out that smoking causes cancer.

-Immunotherapy is a field where the body's natural immune response is used to help find and destroy the cancer cells.
+Immunotherapy is a branch where body’s natural immune response is used to help find and destroy cancer cells.
 Cancer research in this field is showing remarkable success, giving us bright hopes for the future.

-Cancer research is a continuous work where the results will be noticeable mostly in the long term.
-For this reason, it is imperative not to stop on the way and keep on funding research to get more advanced treatment methods in the near future.
-Cancer research will deliver breakthroughs and help and support a large number of patients to ease the challenges of their treatment and further help with other tangible benefits such as bringing down the cost and time period of treatment.
+Cancer research is a continuous work where we will get noticeable result in the long run.
+So, it is imperative not to stop on the way.
+Cancer research will bring innovative result to ease the challenges related to its treatment.
+Researches are on to cut down the cost of treatment.
 The signs of these improvements are already visible with cancer survival rates nearing 50% from 23% in 1990, but there is still a long way to go.
-As a society, we must continue to support and anchorage researchers who are dedicated to improving and changing the lives of patients all around the world.
-To create a future without cancer, the time to act is now.
+We must continue to support and anchorage researchers who are dedicated to improving and changing the lives of patients all around the world.
+To create a future without cancer, this is the time to act.